hammady/rails_client_checker/README.md

-# rails_client_checker
+# Rails Client Checker

-Offer end-users a configurable /check route to check their browsers compatibility with your Rails application, with the ability to enable/disable standard checker modules or even add their own module logic in Javascript.
+Offer end-users a configurable /check route to check their browsers compatibility with your Rails application, with the ability to enable/disable standard checker modules or even your their own module logic in Javascript.
-Standard checkers are: browser name/version, cookies, asset loading and Pusher connectivity.
+Standard checkers are: browser name/version, cookies, asset loading and [Pusher](https://pusher.com) connectivity.

 ## Installation